 Component Relative Weight

-Participation 5%
+Participation 10%

-Assignments 20%
+Assignments 40%

-Reports 20%

-Exercises 5%
+Exercises 10%

-Quizzes 25%
+Quizzes 40%

-Final Exam 25%

-Weights within the "Participation," "Assignments," "Reports," "Exercises," and "Quizzes" components are distributed evenly.
-The Department of Management strives for some uniformity in final letter grading distributions.
+Weights within the "Participation," "Assignments," "Exercises," and "Quizzes" components are distributed evenly.
+The Department strives for some uniformity in final letter grading distributions.
 Therefore, students are ranked in class by weighted points.
-Letter grades are not assigned to any quiz, exam, assignment, or report.
-For each exam, I will provide not only the mean and standard deviation, but also the relevant letter grade percentiles as well.
+Letter grades are not assigned to any quiz, exam, or assignment.
+For each quiz, I will provide not only the mean and standard deviation, but also the relevant letter grade percentiles as well.
 These percentiles can be used as a guide as to help assess your relative performance in class.
 Each student has the same opportunity to earn high marks.
 Students should study diligently and strive for high marks on a persistent basis.
 All of your work matters.
 There is no "non-important" work in this class.
-Finally, volunteering in class always has intrinsic rewards, and occasionally has extrinsic rewards.